mhfowler/canalswans-gatsby/content/blog/the-war-on-pathogens/the-war-on-pathogens.md

 next to the harms of lockdown, justifying lockdown in terms of long covid seems like a sort of shifting ground argument and hard to universalize.

-Anecdotally I've noticed that the people I meet who are the biggest advocates for strong lockdowns have been people who work on the computer, have stable home situations and are least effected by restrictions.
+For people who work on the computer, have stable home situations and are less effected by restrictions, they will see the tradeoffs differently.

 Ultimately our assessment of risks will involve many different factors.
 My feeling is not that Covid isn't real, but that a number of societal biases have effected the way that it is understood, leading to disproportionate